 - Greet with Guten Morgen (Good Morning) before midday, Guten Tag (Good Day) between noon and evening, and Guten Abend (Good Evening), once the sun starts going down.

-- Greet anyone you meet (children included) with a firm handshake whilst maintaining eye contact – Germans put great stock in this!
+- Greet anyone you meet (children included) with a firm handshake while maintaining eye contact – Germans put great stock in this!

 - In male-female greeting scenarios, it is “proper” for the male to verbally initiate the greeting, and then for the female to extend her hand first.